 The United States is the second most obese industrialized country in the world.
-A 2016 report stated that 36.5% of Americans were obese, compared to 14% in the mid-1970s.
-Obesity accounts for 10% of deaths and healthcare spending in the United States.
+39.6% of American adults in 2016 were obese, compared to 14% in the mid-1970s.
+Obesity accounts for 19.8% of deaths and 21% of healthcare spending in the United States.

 Proponents contend that obesity is a disease because it meets the definition of disease; it decreases life expectancy and impairs the normal functioning of the body; and it can be caused by genetic factors.

 Opponents contend that obesity is not a disease because it is a preventable risk factor for other diseases; is the result of eating too much; and is caused by exercising too little.

 People are usually identified as obese, which is defined as "having an excessive amount of body fat,” based on their Body Mass Index (BMI).
 BMI is calculated by taking a person's weight divided by the square of his or her height (kg/m2).
 The "normal" BMI range is between 18.5 and 24.9, while "overweight” is 25-29.9 and "obese” is 30 and above.
 For example, a person who is 5'5" tall and 180 lbs.
 (BMI of 30) and a person who is 6'0" tall and 221 lbs.
 (BMI of 30) are considered obese by the BMI measurement.
 Some people, such as muscle-heavy athletes, may have "overweight” or "obese” BMIs but may not have excess body fat.